Skip to main content

 Summit servo drives include the ability to compensate absolute feedback inconsistencies caused by mechanical imperfections of the feedback and mechanical components.

 Absolute feedback compensation is a LUT (Look-up table) that uses feedback position as a selector of the index.
-The values from the table are applied as an offset in the output of the selected absolute feedback (primary or secondary) by the user.
+The values from the table are used in a linear interpolation which determines the compensation at each point in the output of the selected absolute feedback (primary or secondary) by the user.

 Example of an Absolute Feedback Compensation Table

 The number of encoder counts that covers every value of the table is the result of dividing the resolution of the absolute encoder by the length of the compensation table.
 The compensation table holds 2048 positions from index 0 to 2047.
-E.g. With a resolution of 22 bits and a length of 2048 values, each value of the table covers:
+For example, an encoder with a resolution of 21 bits (2097152 counts) and a table length of 2048 indices, each compensation value in the table covers 1024 encoder counts.

 Index